-6.106.
-Using 'Building for Life' principles, developers should be able to demonstrate how, through good design, any proposed development will
+6.139.
+Using BHL principles, developers should be able to demonstrate how, through good design, any proposed development will follow key design principles to respect scale, form, material finishes and the vernacular character of existing buildings, recognising the historic importance and individuality of the village.

-- follow key design principles to respect scale, form, material finishes and the vernacular character of existing buildings, recognising the historic importance and individuality of the village. - 6.107.
-Historic England's guide Streets for All has practical design principles and advice that should, where possible, be applied to the public realm works in sensitive historic locations.
+6.140.
+Historic England's guide - Streets for All - has practical design principles and advice that should, where possible, be applied to the public realm works in sensitive historic locations.
 There are many examples of good practice in such areas as highways, footpaths, street furniture, parking, traffic calming and environmental improvements.

-6.108.
-The Blakeney Neighbourhood Plan seeks

-to ensure that local vernacular and design are at the heart of new development proposals.

-- 6.109.
-A number of infrastructure issues have been identified in the emerging Local Plan First Draft Local Plan (Part1) for Blakeney, these are:- - As a busy tourist destination this does place pressure on the highway network and on parking causing seasonal traffic and parking issues. - Due to the remote rural location and the limited public transport available many visitors arrive by car - a lack of public transport options. - 6.110.
+- 6.141.
+The Blakeney Neighbourhood Plan seeks to ensure that local vernacular and design are at the heart of new development proposals. - 6.142.
+A number of infrastructure issues have been identified in the emerging Local Plan First Draft Local Plan (Part1) for Blakeney, these are:- - As a busy tourist destination this does place pressure on the highway network and on parking causing seasonal traffic and parking issues. - Due to the remote rural location and the limited public transport available many visitors arrive by car - a lack of public transport options. - 6.143.
+Through planning obligations and via a \$106 agreement / \$278 agreement or use of planning conditions development will be expected to contribute towards improving local services and infrastructure, including contributions towards new infrastructure. - 6.144.
 Nationally it is recognised there is a rapidly ageing population.
-Locally the picture is more dramatic with the age structure of Blakeney's population being considerably older with just over 38% of the population aged 65 years when compared with 24% in Norfolk and only 18% for England.
+Locally the picture is more dramatic with the age structure of Blakeney's population being considerably older with just over 38% of the population aged 65 years or over when compared with 24% in Norfolk and only 18% for England.
 This is illustrated in Figure 5 (Population By Age) and has significant implications for planning and plan-making.

-- 6.111.
-Local authorities across Norfolk are working hard to try to reduce pressure on social care and hospital budgets through a range of measures, called 'early help', and key amongst them is a desire to help keep people at home for as long as possible before moving them into residential care accommodation. - 6.112.
+- 6.145.
+Local authorities across Norfolk are working hard to try to reduce pressure on social care and hospital budgets through a range of measures, called 'early help', and key amongst them is a desire to help keep people at home for as long as possible before moving them into residential care accommodation. - 6.146.
 There is also increasing demand for specialist retirement-type accommodation, sometimes called 'extra-care'.
 This accommodation includes an element of care that helps people to 'down-size' more easily to more appropriate and desired accommodation.
-The National Planning Policy Framework, and the Housing White Paper, make clear that planning for older people's housing needs is very important. - 6.113.
-With such an ageing population there will be a need for more housing with care or sheltered accommodation to be provided in future, which is normally best placed where it is well related to local services, particularly a doctor's surgery, shops and public transport to enable staff, residents and visitors to have good access. - 6.114.
-Baseline data collected to inform the Blakeney Neighbourhood Plan identifies that by 2030 there is predicted to be an increase of over 86% c26,937 people - across Norfolk suffering from dementia.
+The National Planning Policy Framework make clear that planning for older people's housing needs is very important. - 6.147.
+With such an ageing population there will be a need for more housing with care or sheltered accommodation to be provided in future, which is normally best placed where it is well related to local services, particularly a doctor's surgery, shops and public transport to enable staff, residents and visitors to have good access. - 6.148.
+Baseline data collected to inform the Blakeney Neighbourhood Plan identifies that by 2030 there is predicted to be an increase of over 86% c26,937 people - across Norfolk suffering from dementia15.

-&lt;sup>14 Source: NCC Health and Wellbeing Profile July 2012: estimate based on 2011 figures - from POPPI dementia estimates (as at June 2012)
+15 Source: NCC Health and Wellbeing Profile July 2012: estimate based on 2011 figures - from POPPI dementia estimates (as at June 2012)